GabrielSantiniFrancisco/CustomLogger/README.md

 ---

-## 🛸 Why Skynet Logger?
+## 🛸 Why Custom Logger?
 Because your logs deserve to be more than just boring text files.
-With Skynet Logger, you get:
+With Custom Logger, you get:
 - Logs that are **structured** and **readable**.
 - Contextual information that makes debugging feel like deciphering alien hieroglyphs.
 - A logger that’s as adaptable as an extraterrestrial shapeshifter.